GIRA/PhysicalBits/docs/download/WEB.md

 Before connecting to your Arduino board, you'll need to upload the firmware.
 Find instructions [here](../getting_started/FIRMWARE.md).

 You can start programming now!

-## Prerequisites

-### Microsoft Visual C++ 2010 Redistributable Package

-On Windows you will also need the Visual C++ 2010 Redistributable Package.

-If you don't have it already you can download it from [here](https://www.microsoft.com/en-US/download/details.aspx?id=14632).